pishkeww/Tobias/README.md

 - **Journal** — a private writing space where you can jot down your thoughts as plain `.txt` files, with no analysis or chatbot involved.
 When you choose, you can "Reflect with Tobias" to bring one entry into a conversation.

 Tobias talks only to [Ollama](https://ollama.com) running locally, and optionally uses a local RAG pipeline that searches a folder of psychology/CBT textbooks so answers can be grounded in evidence-based material.
+## About the Name

+The name *Tobias* is inspired by Tobias Fünke from *Arrested Development*.

+Fans of the show may understand why an AI companion for talking things through seemed like an appropriate tribute.

 ## Project structure